vercel/next.js/examples/with-next-auth/README.md

 More details about the providers can be found [here](https://next-auth.js.org/configuration/providers)

 More 'Getting Started' details can be found [here](https://next-auth.js.org/getting-started/example).

+It is vital that you know the deployment URL and define it in the environment file.

 ### Using `create-next-app`